 Global Ship Lease (GSL) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the containership owner had lost 18.95% over the past month.
-This has lagged the Transportation sector's loss of 14.3% and the S&P 500's loss of 11.07% in that time.
+Heading into today, shares of the containership owner had lost 8.6% over the past month, outpacing the Transportation sector's loss of 10.84% and lagging the S&P 500's loss of 6.51% in that time.

 Investors will be hoping for strength from Global Ship Lease as it approaches its next earnings release.
-In that report, analysts expect Global Ship Lease to post earnings of $1.79 per share.
-This would mark year-over-year growth of 2.87%.
-Our most recent consensus estimate is calling for quarterly revenue of $147.43 million, up 6.39% from the year-ago period.
+On that day, Global Ship Lease is projected to report earnings of $1.79 per share, which would represent year-over-year growth of 2.87%.
+Meanwhile, our latest consensus estimate is calling for revenue of $147.43 million, up 6.39% from the prior-year quarter.

 GSL's full-year Zacks Consensus Estimates are calling for earnings of $7.34 per share and revenue of $603.24 million.
 These results would represent year-over-year changes of +51.03% and +34.66%, respectively.

-Investors might also notice recent changes to analyst estimates for Global Ship Lease.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Global Ship Lease.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Global Ship Lease is currently a Zacks Rank #3 (Hold).
+Global Ship Lease is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Global Ship Lease is currently trading at a Forward P/E ratio of 2.18.
-For comparison, its industry has an average Forward P/E of 3.03, which means Global Ship Lease is trading at a discount to the group.
+Digging into valuation, Global Ship Lease currently has a Forward P/E ratio of 2.32.
+For comparison, its industry has an average Forward P/E of 3.21, which means Global Ship Lease is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.